 The gas alarm is powered by the coach batteries.
 If the battery cable is disconnected from the batteries, auxiliary battery switch is shut off, or the circuit breaker is tripped, the alarm will not work.
-The LP gas alarm breaker is located on the power converter breaker panel shown on page 6-6.
+The LP gas alarm breaker is located on the power converter breaker panel.
+See Section 6 - Electrical Systems.